-In the June 2 Order, the FERC found that the Compliance Filings raise issues of material fact that could not be resolved based on the record, and are more appropriately addressed in the hearing and settlement judge procedures.44 The FERC reiterated several points with respect to transaction-related cost recovery explained in prior FERC orders and provided guidance on other transaction-related cost recovery points.45 The FERC encouraged the parties to make every effort to settle their disputes before hearing procedures are commenced, and will hold the hearing in abeyance pending the outcome of settlement judge procedures.46 The separate compliance filing dockets were consolidated for the purposes of settlement, hearing and decision.47
+In the June 2 Order, the FERC found that the Compliance Filings raise issues of material fact that could not be resolved based on the record, and are more appropriately addressed in the hearing and settlement judge procedures.
+The FERC reiterated several points with respect to transaction-related cost recovery explained in prior FERC orders and provided guidance on other transaction-related cost recovery points.
+The FERC encouraged the parties to make every effort to settle their disputes before hearing procedures are commenced, and will hold the hearing in abeyance pending the outcome of settlement judge procedures.
+The separate compliance filing dockets were consolidated for the purposes of settlement, hearing and decision.

 Settlement Judge Procedures.
 Chief Judge Cintron designated ALJ John Dring as the settlement judge for these proceedings on June 9.
 A first settlement conference was held on June 29.
 A second settlement conference has been scheduled for September 27.
 On July 12, Emera Maine moved for adoption of a Protective Order for use in connection with the settlement judge procedures.
 On July 13, Chief Judge Cintron adopted the requested protective order.
 On July 14, Settlement Judge Dring reported that the parties are making progress toward settlement and recommended that the settlement procedures be continued.
 On July 22, Chief Judge Cintron issued an order continuing settlement judge procedures.

+Since the last Report, on August 31, ReEnergy Biomass Operations LLC ("ReEnergy") moved to intervene out-of-time.
 If you have any questions concerning these matters, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).